irockafe/metabolomics_processing/src/util/readme.txt

-Here lies code that aren't that special, but get used a lot.
+Here lies code that get used a lot, but aren't models, or feature extraction, or visualization code